shahryarjb/shahryarjb/README.md

 ---

 ### Experience
-More than eight years of total experience as a programmer, four years as a professional Elixir and Swift full-stack developer, and two years as lead software engineer.
+More than eight years of total experience as a programmer, four years as a professional Elixir and Swift full-stack developer.

 ---